 go to site Andre would be riding George, the 13-year-old former thoroughbred who looked like he’d been doing a bit more dining than dashing in his retirement years.
 Ben and George, Anna told us, were best friends.
 “They are inseparable, so they’ll enjoy being out there together and they are two of our best horses,” she said.
 “They’re very well behaved.
 It will be easy.”
 Famous Last Words alert there.

 follow link We departed the stable area and made our way along a dirt road at a slow comfy, amble.
 Ben and I followed closely behind Anna and her horse, with Andre and George bringing up the rear…for now.
 Three minutes in, for no reason that I could decipher, Ben decided to make a u-turn and head back in the opposite direct as George and Andre sauntered by laughing.
 Well, Andre was laughing for sure.
 George probably was, too.
 It seems Ben’s attention was grabbed by a few pieces of hay that had been inadvertently dropped along the trail.
 It was like someone leaving a slice of pizza on the table in a college dorm room at midnight.
 It won’t last long, and the Five Second Rule does not apply to hay or horses, it seems.
 Ever heard a very inexperienced rider try to reason with a 1,700-pound horse?
 It sounds like this:

-cheapest place to buy propecia “Where are you going, Ben?”
+lowest best pricing for propecia brand “Where are you going, Ben?”

 “What are you doing, Ben?”